-To help you through this process, we’ve compiled a list of some of the most common car-buying mistakes and tips on how you can avoid making them.
+To help you avoid auto buyers’ remorse, we’ve compiled a list of some of the most common car-buying mistakes and tips on how you can avoid making them.

 Not Planning Ahead

 Don’t just jump into the car-buying process and purchase the first vehicle you take out for a test drive.
-Advanced preparation and research will pay off when you are buying a car.
+Thoughtfully planning and preparing for your purchase beforehand will pay off.
 Make sure you avoid the following mistakes.

 1. Skipping Research

-The more you know about cars and dealerships before you start looking in person, the better off you’ll be.
+The more you know about cars and dealerships before you start car shopping, the better off you’ll be.

-You can find a lot of information about particular vehicles and dealerships online.
-Look for trusted and reputable websites, such as Kelley Blue Book® to learn more about vehicle values.
-Reviews, ratings, and valuation websites can help you learn what types of cars will best meet your needs and what cars will work within your budget.
-You can also use these types of resources to get a sense of how much cars are worth or how much you can expect to pay for a vehicle based on its model year, make, and features.
-By reading reviews on dealerships, you’ll gain a good understanding of what types of experiences customers had at them, which can help you determine where to start your search.
+You can find a lot of information about them both online.
+Visit trusted and reputable websites, such as Kelley Blue Book®, to learn more about vehicle values.
+Reviews, ratings, and valuation websites can help you learn what types of cars will best meet your needs and work within your budget.
+You can also use these resources to get a sense of how much you can expect to pay for a vehicle based on its model year, make, and features.
+By reading reviews on dealerships, you’ll gain a good understanding of what types of experiences customers have at them, which can help you determine where to start your search.

-Another smart way to research a vehicle is to talk to someone — or multiple people — with the same model.
-What problems have they experienced since the purchase?
+Another smart way to research a vehicle is to talk to someone – or multiple people – who owns the same model.
+Have they experienced any problems since the purchase?
 Are repairs expensive or relatively affordable?
-What kind of gas mileage do they expect to get?
+What kind of gas mileage do they get?

-2. Skipping Calling Your Credit Union and Insurance Agent
+2. Forgetting to Contact Your Credit Union and Insurance Agent

-Knowing how much you can afford to borrow and whether or not you can get approved for the loan will help you keep your expectations in check when you visit the dealership.
-If you know that you can afford a specific amount, you’ll be less likely to be drawn to a more expensive car.
+Knowing how much you can afford to borrow, what loan rates and terms are available, and whether or not you can get approved for a loan will help you keep your expectations in check when you begin car shopping.

-You also want to make sure you’re in touch with your insurance agent before you finalize the purchase or even start looking at vehicles.
+You’ll also want to make sure you’re in touch with your insurance agent before you finalize the purchase or even start looking at vehicles.
 Your agent can give you an idea of how much it’ll cost to insure a particular type of car.
-If you’re considering buying a new car, they can help you choose the insurance policy that will offer the best coverage and protection for you.
-Depending on the type of coverage you have on your existing vehicle, buying a new car might mean an increase in premium, so be sure to include the additional insurance cost when calculating how much you can afford.
+In addition, they can help you choose the policy that’ll offer the best coverage and protection for you.
+Depending on the coverage you have on your existing vehicle, buying a new car might involve an increase in premium, so be sure to include the additional insurance cost when calculating how much you can afford and reviewing your budget.

-3. Not Understanding the True Cost of Car Ownership
+3. Ignoring the True Cost of Car Ownership

-Regardless of what car you choose, there will be ongoing costs, such as refueling costs, maintenance, and insurance.
-These costs are important to factor into your monthly car budget.
+Regardless of what car you choose, there will be ongoing costs, such as fuel, maintenance, and as mentioned above, insurance.
+These costs are important to factor into your monthly budget.

-When it comes to refueling costs, the type of car you drive (i.e. a sedan vs. a pickup truck) can impact the size of the gas tank and the efficiency of the car – namely how many miles per gallon you’ll get.
-Having to refuel a larger tank more frequently will cause gas costs to add up quickly.
-It’s important to note, too, that some higher line car models may require a more expensive gas to function properly.
-While it may not seem much on the surface, having to pay an extra ten cents or so a gallon each time you fuel up can add up to big costs in the end.
-Additionally, your refueling costs could be impacted by the type of car you get – a traditional gas-only car, an electric car, or a hybrid that uses both.
+When it comes to fuel, the type of car you drive (i.e., a sedan vs. a pickup truck) and where you’re driving it can impact how many miles per gallon you’ll get.
+It’s important to note, too, that some higher end models may require midgrade or premium gas to function properly, which is typically more expensive.
+While it may not seem like much, having to pay an extra ten cents or so a gallon each time you fill up can add up.
+Additionally, your refueling costs could be impacted by the type of car you get – a traditional gas-only car, an electric car, or a hybrid car that uses both.

 Maintenance costs are also important to factor in.
-Depending on the vehicle and how much you drive it, you’ll need to consider the cost of oil changes and tire rotations, for example.
-To make sure you fully understand the costs, it’s important to check into the specific model you’re considering to determine if the car requires any higher priced parts or more expensive oil to run properly.
+You’ll need to consider the cost of oil changes and tire rotations for your specific make and model.
+Some vehicles require higher priced parts or more expensive oil to run properly.

-Lastly, as mentioned above, it’s a good idea to consult with your insurance agent before buying a car to understand what the premiums for that specific make, model, and year will be for you.
-This can help determine if the car is truly something you can afford and if you’ll need to consider an alternate vehicle instead.
+Lastly, it’s a good idea to consult with your insurance agent before buying a car to understand what the premium for that specific make, model, and year will be.
+This can help you determine if the car is truly something you can afford.

 Not Being Thorough at the Dealership

 If you have the option of taking your time when buying a car, do it.
-The more thorough you are when researching and test-driving vehicles, the more likely you’ll be to end up with a vehicle that works with your budget and checks all of the boxes in terms of your needs.
+The more thorough you are when researching and test driving vehicles, the more likely you’ll be to end up with a vehicle that fits within your budget and meets your needs.

 1. Visiting Just One Dealership

-One mistake to avoid making is only visiting one dealership when trying out cars.
+One mistake to avoid making is only visiting one dealership when car shopping.
 There are a few reasons why it pays to shop around.
 You’re likely to have more options the more dealers you visit, and getting written pricing sheets from multiple dealers will allow you to compare costs and possibly negotiate a lower price.
-If you buy the first car you drive at the first dealer you go to, you may miss out on vehicles that better meet your needs and that are available at a better price elsewhere.
+If you buy the first car you find at the first dealer you go to, you may miss out on a better price elsewhere.

-It seems natural to visit a dealership during the weekend when you’re off work.
-However, this is when sellers expect to move merchandise.
-To get the best deal, shop during work hours on a weekday.
+It seems natural to visit a dealership during the weekend; however, this is when sellers expect to move merchandise.
+To get the best deal, shop during the day on a weekday.

-Monday through Wednesday is often the best time to look for a car, as dealerships see less foot traffic and are more willing to offer a deal.
+Monday through Wednesday is often the best time to look for a car, as dealerships see less foot traffic and may be more willing to offer a deal.
 You’ll also get more personal attention from the salesperson, so you can ask plenty of questions.

-Like many businesses, car dealerships have sales quotas they must meet by the year’s end.
-If you can wait, try to make your purchase during October, November, or December.
-The end of summer may also be a great time to buy as many dealerships are transitioning to newer models and will be looking to sell their older cars.
+Like many businesses, car dealerships have sales quotas they must meet by the month’s or year’s end.
+If you can wait, try to make your purchase during one of these times or keep an eye out for holiday sales.
+The end of summer is also often a great time to buy, as many dealerships are transitioning to newer models and looking to sell their older inventory.

 3. Taking an Improper Test Drive

 While online reviews and descriptions of cars can give you the basic facts about a vehicle, you never really get to know a car until you take it out on the road.
-The test drive is your chance to see the car in action and to get an idea of whether it works for your driving style or not.
+Going for a test drive is your chance to see the car in action and get an idea of whether it works for your driving style.